Gradient dynamics approach to reactive thin-film hydrodynamics: Applications to reactive thin-film hydrodynamics

-Next, we illustrate the gradient dynamics approach from Section~\ref{sec:ideal_mixtures_mass_action_as_gd} for two distinct systems involving wetting phenomena and chemical reactions that couple to interfacial physics.
-For simplicity, we restrict ourselves to shallow drops and thin films of partially wetting liquid on a flat, solid substrate.
-In Section~\ref{sec:drops_with_wettability_gradient}, we treat drops of a suspension (or solution) where the suspended particles within the drop may adsorb onto the substrate and particles on the substrate may desorb into the drop.
+In Section~\ref{sec:drops_with_wettability_gradient}, we treat drops of a suspension (or solution) where the suspended particles \reviewchange{(or molecules)} within the drop may adsorb onto the substrate and particles on the substrate may desorb into the drop.
 The adsorbed particles in turn modify the wettability of the substrate, leading to sustained running drops if the system is driven by chemostatting.
 In Section~\ref{sec:drops_with_autocatalysis}, we treat drops of a simple liquid covered by two species of insoluble surfactants which are continuously converted into each other by an autocatalytic reaction.
 Additionally, the drop surface is in contact with a chemostatted `bath' that acts as an external supply of surfactant.
 Marangoni fluxes then couple the reactive surface dynamics to the liquid bulk.
 As the chemostat-induced driving force is varied, we find, inter alia, Turing patterns of surfactant distributions, swaying and breathing modes of self-excited drop oscillation as well as self-propelled drops.
 In both cases, the gradient dynamics approach allows for thermodynamically consistent modeling, including cross-couplings and nonideal energetic contributions.